-Hong Kongers rally against government on night of storms
+Hong Kongers rally against government under stormy skies

 Saturday’s mostly peaceful protest suggested that it may - though thousands also attended a pro-police counter-rally, and a clearer picture is not likely to emerge until Sunday when a protest is scheduled that could draw tens of thousands.

 “The government has been ignoring us for months.
-We have to keep demonstrating,” said CS Chan, a math teacher at a rally of teachers, which police said up to 8,300 people had attended, in heavy rain.
-Organizers said 22,000 were present.
+We have to keep demonstrating,” said CS Chan, a maths teacher at a rally of teachers, which police said up to 8,300 people had attended, in heavy rain.
+Organisers said 22,000 were present.

 Demonstrators say they are fighting the erosion of the “one country, two systems” arrangement that has enshrined some autonomy for Hong Kong since China took it back from Britain in 1997.